The "Greatest Shoal on Earth"

 The Board will continue to do everything in its power to continue to keep catches as low as possible but nature is unpredictable and keeping ahead of the sardines and associated predators represent an annual challenge for the organisation.

 The Sardine Run and tourism

-Each year Hibiscus Coast Tourism has run a focused marketing campaign entitled "The Greatest Shoal On Earth", using information provided by the KZNSB and with financial support from Tourism KwaZulu-Natal.
-A number of high profile television documentaries, including the BBC's Blue Planet series, have featured the Run, as have prestigious magazines such as National Geographic.
-In 2004, 93 000 calls were made to the KZN Sharks Board/East Coast Radio Sardine Run Hotline (083 9139495) to find out the whereabouts of the sardine shoals.
-The Hotline is updated regularly throughout the duration of the Run by KZNSB staff.
+Each year Hibiscus Coast Tourism has run a focused marketing campaign entitled “The Greatest Shoal On Earth”, using information provided by the KZNSB and with financial support from Tourism KwaZulu-Natal.
+A number of high profile television documentaries, including the BBC’s Blue Planet series, have featured the Run, as have prestigious magazines such as National Geographic.
 Members of the public flock to the beaches to watch the seine netting of sardine shoals.
 Tour operators, launching from centres such as Shelly Beach, take people out to see the sardines and their attendant sharks, gannets and common dolphins.
 Air flips are available from Margate Airport.
 Groups of sport divers from around the world plan trips to South Africa specifically to see the Run off the coasts of both KwaZulu-Natal and the Wild Coast (Eastern Cape).
-The tourism industry of KwaZulu-Natal is starting to capitalise on this spectacular natural phenomenon that takes place on our doorstep each year.
+The tourism industry of KwaZulu-Natal is capitalising on this spectacular natural phenomenon that takes place on our doorstep each year.